akvorado/akvorado/console/data/docs/02-configuration.md

 # Configuration

 The orchestrator service is configured through a YAML file and includes the configuration of the other services.
-Other servcies are expected to query the orchestrator through HTTP on start to retrieve their configuration.
+Other services are expected to query the orchestrator through HTTP on start to retrieve their configuration.